- Pale yellow flowers, each with five heart-shaped petals

 - Infestations can decrease local plant biodiversity by outcompeting native plants.

 Status in the CKISS region

-- Sulphur cinquefoil is widespread and is Established on the CKISS Priority list.
+- Sulphur cinquefoil is widespread in the CKISS region and its management priority is classified as Strategic Control on the CKISS Annual Priority List.

 - While it is not realistic to eradicate this species at the landscape level, this species may be treated at high priority sites (e.g. wildlife habitat, adjacent to agricultural land, etc.) based on specific land management objectives to protect site-specific values.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.